Understanding the core ideas behind today’s monetary chaos and what drives inflation.

 Anbieter: Forgotten Books, London, Vereinigtes Königreich

 Paperback.
 Zustand: New.
 Print on Demand.
 This book examines the global monetary crisis that arose in the wake of World War I. The author, a renowned economist, traces the origins of the widespread inflation and economic instability to the reckless creation of money by governments to finance the war.
 He argues that this 'inflation' has undermined the value of currencies, disrupted international trade, and caused great hardship, particularly for those on lower incomes.
 The author proposes solutions to these problems, emphasizing the need to restore sound monetary standards based on the pre-war gold standard.
 This book provides a comprehensive analysis of the monetary crisis of the early 20th century and offers valuable insights for understanding the challenges facing the global economy today.
-Forgotten Books publishes hundreds of thousands of rare and classic books.
-This book is a reproduction of an important historical work.
-Forgotten Books uses state-of-the-art technology to digitally reconstruct the work, preserving the original format whilst repairing imperfections present in the aged copy.
-In rare cases, an imperfection in the original, such as a blemish or missing page, may be replicated in our edition.
-We do, however, repair the vast majority of imperfections successfully; any imperfections that remain are intentionally left to preserve the state of such historical works.
-The digital edition of all books may be viewed on our website before purchase. print-on-demand item.
+This book is a reproduction of an important historical work, digitally reconstructed using state-of-the-art technology to preserve the original format.
+In rare cases, an imperfection in the original, such as a blemish or missing page, may be replicated in the book. print-on-demand item.
 Bestandsnummer des Verkäufers 9781330566428_0

 Anzahl: Mehr als 20 verfügbar